Rozmarynowski/CD-Versioning-Azure-Pipeline/README.md

    - In the application code repository, set up a release branch (manually or automatic by script) in semantic versioning `release/vX.Y.Z` which triggers the CI pipeline and generates a version number.
 Succesfully finished pipeline CI should trigget pipeline CD (point 3)

 3. **Configure the Versioning Pipeline**:
    - In the infrastructure repository, create a pipeline file (e.g., `azure-pipelines.yml`) which reference the `base/cd.yml` pipeline template.
-Add the following triggering mechanism to your pipeline:
+Add the triggering mechanism by different pipeline (CI) to your main CD pipeline.

+**Main Pipeline Example**
    ```yaml
    resources:
      pipelines: